google/observable/README.md

 Support for detecting and being notified when an object is mutated.

-An observable, simply put, is a continuous stream of events over time.
+An observable is a way to be notified of a continuous stream of events over time.

-### What's for

-You can use this library to process asynchronous streams of data for logging, data binding or custom changes to them.
-You can think of it as the former TC39 proposal Object.observe() feature that got deprecated.
+Some suggested uses for this library:

+* Observe objects for changes, and log when a change occurs
+* Optimize for observable collections in your own APIs and libraries instead of diffing
+* Implement simple data-binding by listening to streams

+You may want to look at the former TC39 proposal [Observe.observe](https://github.com/tc39/proposal-observable), which was deprecated.

-### How
+### Usage

 There are two general ways to detect changes: